 The Carlson Civic Fellowship is a year-long intensive student leadership development fellowship that combines in-depth, engaged service with a local community organization with structured community-based leadership courses, leadership development training, and mentorship in a cohort of peers.

-The Sterling and Gene Munro Public Service Fellowship encourages a life-long commitment to public service by providing students with support for a proposed public service initiative.
-This support includes a monetary award (between $2200 and $4500) and requires enrollment in at least one Carlson Center Community Based Leadership course in winter or spring quarter.
-Munro Fellows are selected at the end of Autumn quarter and are expected to be actively engaged in their public service project during Winter and Spring quarters.
+The Jackson Munro Public Service Fellowship (formerly known as the Sterling and Gene Munro Public Service Fellowship) encourages a life-long commitment to public service by providing students with support for a proposed public service initiative.
+This support includes a monetary award (between $2500-$4500) and requires enrollment in at least one Carlson Center Community Based Leadership course in winter or spring quarter.
+Jackson Munro Fellows are selected in mid-November and are expected to be actively engaged in their public service project during Winter and Spring quarters.

 Available to Junior or Senior undergraduate students, the Carlson Leadership Award recognizes individual students who have demonstrated a strong commitment to public service, provided outstanding leadership in the community, and who are committed to continued creative civic participation with a $2500 scholarship and recognition at the annual Spring Celebration of Service and Leadership.

 Other award and recognition programs to check out: